Custom Vs. off the shelf foot orthotics, which should you buy for the best relief of back and neck pain?

 This is a difficult question because we are all built differently and have different needs.
 Years ago, custom foot orthotics were the only choice most of us had to choose from, however, now there are a number of off the shelf options that you can choose from that may meet your needs.

 Off the shelf insoles are much less expensive than custom ones, however, they are not going to last as long either and are not designed to.
-If you wear off the shelf insoles, replace them every 6 months or less if you use them daily.
+If you wear off the shelf insoles, you should replace them every 6 months if used daily.
 If you use them with less frequency, they will last longer.

 How do you know when your off the shelf insoles are no longer corrective?
 An easy test is to take the insole out of your shoe and press down on it with your hand.
 If the insole is worn out, it will flatten out and it should be discarded.
 If you are beginning to experience symptoms in the legs or back that have not been experienced for a while, it may be a sign your orthotics are worn out and replacement is necessary.
 Since off the shelf insoles are relatively inexpensive, it is a good idea to have them in different pairs of shoes so you are corrected from shoe to shoe.
 Wearing an orthotic, any orthotic in just one type of shoe and not in another makes little sense since they only help when you wear them, so always remember to either move them from shoe to shoe or have a second pair laying around.